 US Federal Funding

 Under the U.S. Department of Health and Human Services, the National Institutes of Health (NIH), is the primary U.S. agency dealing with, and the largest source of funding for, medical research in the world.
 The NIH is composed of 27 Institutes and Centers (listed here), each with specific research agendas and interests, often focusing on particular diseases or body systems.
 Researchers from Canadian universities are eligible for many NIH funding opportunities.
-Please consult RD&S staff early for more information on submitting to the NIH, or other US funding agencies.
+Please consult Western Research staff early for more information on submitting to the NIH, or other US funding agencies.
 Contact: email@example.com.

 The following items are available to assist those applicants planning submissions to NIH/DHHS agencies:

 - Updated NIH Guidebook, now expanded with excerpts by program staff from select institutes on their view towards foreign applications.

 Applications through grants.gov must be submitted by Western Research.
 Applicants must comply with all US federal laws and regulations, including:

 Investigators applying for, holding, or working on studies must comply with US Public Health Service Financial Conflict of Interest Regulations.
 PHS regulations apply to all PHS-funded research, including NIH, establishing investigator reporting and training requirements.

 - Western's US PHS FCOI Institutional Procedures (May 2021)

 - Western's US PHS FCOI Investigator Procedures (May 2021)

 - Western's Financial Interests Disclosure Report form (May 2021)